Brad Miller (baseball): Milwaukee Brewers (2018)

-Cleveland Indians
+Cleveland Indians (2019)

 Miller signed a minor league contract with the Los Angeles Dodgers on February 28, 2019, with the expectation that he would take over the second baseman role abdicated by Chase Utley.
-On March 21, however, Miller opted out of his contract and became a free agent when he learned that he would not be named to the Dodgers' opening day roster.
+On March 21, however, Miller opted out of his contract and became a free agent when he learned that he would not be named to the Dodgers' Opening Day roster.
 Three days later, Miller signed a one-year, $1 million contract with the Cleveland Indians.
 He began the season at second base, filling in for an injured Jason Kipnis.
 When Kipnis returned from the disabled list on April 15, Miller was designated for assignment.
 Miller was frustrated with the team's decision to remove him from the roster, telling reporters, "Obviously, they don't want the best guys up there.
 So I'm just trying to take it somewhere else and see what we've got."
 After clearing waivers, Miller elected free agency on April 17.
-He batted .250 in Cleveland, with one home run and four RBIs in 36 at bats.
+He batted .250 in Cleveland, with one home run and four RBI in 36 at-bats.

-First stint with the Philadelphia Phillies
+New York Yankees (2019)

 The New York Yankees signed Miller to a minor league deal on April 22, 2019.
 At the time, 13 players were on New York's injured list, including four infielders.
-He played in 41 games with the Triple A Scranton/Wilkes-Barre RailRiders of the International League, batting .294 with 10 home runs and 29 RBIs in 136 at bats.
-On June 13, the Yankees traded Miller to the Philadelphia Phillies in exchange for cash considerations.
+He played in 41 games with the Triple A Scranton/Wilkes-Barre RailRiders of the International League, batting .294 with 10 home runs and 29 RBI in 136 at-bats.

+Philadelphia Phillies (2019)

+On June 13, 2019, the Yankees traded Miller to the Philadelphia Phillies in exchange for cash considerations.
 He took over Jay Bruce's role as the Phillies' utility player, as Bruce had become the Phillies' regular left fielder after Andrew McCutchen suffered a season-ending anterior cruciate ligament injury.
 Miller became a much-needed left-handed batter for the Phillies' struggling offense, going 6-for-16 with two home runs and four walks in his first appearances.
 Although the Phillies' season was disappointing, with an 81–81 record, Miller's two home runs in the final game of the season made him the first player in franchise history to record three multi-home run games in a nine-game span.
-While playing a variety of roles for the season, including third base, shortstop, and outfield, Miller batted .263 for the Phillies in 2019, with 12 home runs and 21 RBIs in 118 at bats.
+While playing a variety of roles for the season, including third base, shortstop, and outfield, Miller batted .263 for the Phillies in 2019, with 12 home runs and 21 RBI in 118 at-bats.